wilschmidtt/UC-Davis-DataFest-2019-Wine-Catalog-Section-Classification/README.md

-# UC Davis DataFest 2019 - Section Detector
+# UC Davis DataFest 2019
 ![What](Images/catalog.png)
 #### The Challenge
 The UC Davis Library has over 200 scanned catalogs spanning nearly a 50 year period.
 How do we translate a scanned image